GOP on verge of announcing tax plan deal

 Will the Alabama Senate race result effect the tax bill?
 Barring some kind of epic legislative collapse: no.

-Now, Democratic aides say they will almost certainly call on Republicans to hold off on their plan until Senator-elect Doug Jones is seated, likely sometime early next month.
+Now, Democratic aides say they will call on Republicans to hold off on their plan until Senator-elect Doug Jones is seated, likely sometime early next month.
+And Senate Minority Leader Chuck Schumer called for such a move Wednesday morning.

+"Our hope is that Mitch McConnell will do the right thing," the New York Democrat told reporters at a news conference.

 But multiple Republican aides say that absolutely won't happen -- in fact, it may speed things up.

 "Full speed ahead," one senior GOP aide said.

-Note: This story has been updated and will continue to update with additional developments throughout the day.